M-123 (Michigan highway): Paradise to Newberry

-East of Paradise, M-123 runs along the Tahquamenon River inside the state park boundaries.
+East of Paradise, M-123 runs along the Tahquamenon River within Tahquamenon Falls State Park a 46,179 acre Michigan state park.
+It is the second largest of Michigan's state parks.
+Bordering on Lake Superior, most of the park is located within Chippewa County, with the western section of the park extending into Luce County.
+The park follows the Tahquamenon River as it passes over Tahquamenon Falls and drains into Whitefish Bay, Lake Superior.

 Past the park, the highway is known as Falls Road in Luce County.
 The trunkline turns southwest at the county line.
 It runs south and west across Murphy Creek and the Auger River before intersecting with H-37 at Four Mile Corner.
-The highway crosses a branch of the Tahquamenon River one last time before becoming Newberry Avenue in the city of Newberry.
+The highway crosses a branch of the Tahquamenon River one last time before becoming Newberry Avenue in the village of Newberry.
 The highest annual average daily traffic, a measure of traffic volume, was recorded by the Michigan Department of Transportation (MDOT) for M-123 in 2007 along Newberry Avenue at 7,500 vehicles.
-South of downtown, M-123 meets M-28 a second time west of Twin Lake.
-This intersection is the "northern" terminus of the 96.1 mi highway.
+South of downtown, M-123 meets M-28 a second time west of Twin Lake, the terminus of the 96.1 mi highway.